-NOTE: Please remember that when the sun goes down it can still get chilly at night, even during the warmer months, so a light to medium jacket could be helpful.
+NOTE: Please remember that when the sun goes down it can get chilly at night, even during some of the warmer months, so a check of the forcasted temperature could be helpful.

 In the colder months you should be sure to dress very warmly!
 It's colder out at night!
 Especially in the late fall and winter, unless you are very warm blooded, extra layers, long johns, wool socks, etc. will make your experience more enjoyable! *

-* PLEASE NOTE: In the event of bad weather, and/or when it is below 40 degrees in temperature, we go inside to the beautiful and historic sanctuary of St. Peter's Chuch, where you will hear the same ghostly stories, while viewing pictures of the same haunted sites!
+* PLEASE NOTE: In the event of really bad weather, heavy rain and/or lightning and thunder, and/or when it is below 40 degrees, we go inside to the beautiful and historic sanctuary of St. Peter's Chuch, where you will hear the same ghostly stories, while viewing pictures of the same haunted sites!

 With many years experience we have found that when the temperatures dip below 40 Degrees, most people find themselves freezing cold, especially their feet on the very cold ground, within the first 45 minutes of the tour, making their ability to enjoy the experience of the stories much less enjoyable.